 Stay in Guesthouses

-The most affordable and, at the same time, authentic way to experience Seychelles is by staying in one of the Seychellois-owned guesthouses.
-Run by local families, they offer a special insight into the life of the Seychellois, as they are usually located next to the owner’s house and give you the chance to taste homemade Creole food.
-Many guesthouses have a small kitchen, but if you are looking for ultimate independence or traveling with children, you can opt for a self-catering apartment, where you can prepare your own meals.
+Many guesthouses have a small kitchen, but if you are looking for ultimate independence or traveling with children, you can opt for a self-catering apartment, where you can whip up your own meals.

-On the other hand, if your accommodation offers self-catering facilities, you can keep the costs lower by preparing your own meals.
-Visit the Victoria Food Market (Mo-Sa 06.00 – 18.00) or the local market in Beau Vallon, and you will find lots of fresh fruits, vegetables, and fish.
-Just bear in mind that most of the food in Seychelles has to be imported, so everything not locally produced will be pricey.
+If you’re staying in accommodations with self-catering facilities, you can save even more money by preparing your own meals.
+Shop at the Victoria Food Market (open from Monday to Saturday from 06.00 to 18.00) or the local market in Beau Vallon for fresh fruits, vegetables, and fish.
+Just keep in mind that most of the food in Seychelles is imported, so items that aren’t locally produced will be pricier.

 Bring along the Essentials

-In Seychelles, all tourists are expected to pay for accommodation, car rental, and excursions either in dollars or in euros, with the latter being the most widely accepted currency.
-However, you can use local currency, the Seychellois Rupee (SCR), to pay for buses, local markets, and takeaway meals.
+As a tourist, you are expected to pay for your accommodation, car rentals, and excursions in either dollars or euros, with euros being the most widely accepted currency.
+However, if you want to save some money, you can use the local currency, the Seychellois Rupee (SCR), to pay for buses, local markets, and takeaway meals.

 Anse Georgette, Praslin